 The process of developing and manufacturing CAR T-cell product candidates and conducting clinical studies is expensive, lengthy and risky.
-We are currently sponsoring three clinical studies, preparing regulatory filings to commence new clinical studies and/or to add additional investigational sites for ongoing studies, advancing pre-clinical testing for additional product candidates, and building out our in-house manufacturing capabilities.
+We are currently sponsoring three clinical studies, preparing regulatory filings to commence new clinical studies and/or to add additional investigational sites for ongoing studies, advancing pre-clinical testing for additional product candidates, and beginning in-house manufacturing at our in-house manufacturing facilities.
 Accordingly, we expect our operational expenses to increase substantially in connection with our ongoing activities.
 In addition, subject to obtaining regulatory approval of any biopharmaceutical product candidates, we expect to incur significant commercialization expenses.

-As of December 31, 2020, we had cash and cash equivalents and current financial assets of approximately \$268.2 million.
-We believe our cash and cash equivalents and our cash flow from operations (including payments we expect to receive pursuant to our strategic licensing agreements) and government funding of research programs will be sufficient to fund Cellectis' operations into late 2022.
+As of December 31, 2021, Cellectis, excluding Calyxt, had cash and cash equivalents and current financial assets of approximately \$171.8 million.
+Based on the current operating plan and financial projections, we believe our cash and cash equivalents and current financial assets, together with our cash flow from operations (including payments we expect to receive pursuant to our strategic licensing agreements) and government funding of research programs will be sufficient to fund Cellectis' Therapeutics' operations into early 2024.
 However, our operating plans, including product development plans, may change in light of changed circumstances or as a result of factors currently unknown to us, which may require us to seek additional funds sooner than planned.
 To commercialize our products, if approved, we will require significant working capital to operate our business and maintain our operations.